-The same is true when running a pet shop.
-Animals can get sick or cause an accident.
+When you run a pet shop; animals can get sick or cause an accident.
 Also, there are rules and regulations that you might unintentionally violate too.
 This is where pet shop insurance comes into play, protecting your business and the animals under your care.

-This guide will cover everything that business owners should know about pet store insurance.
-We’re going to start off with the most common types of insurance that you can get your hands on for pet shops.
-When that’s done, we’ll discuss the cost of pet shop insurance before diving into three of the best pet shop insurance companies.
+This guide will cover everything that business owners should know about pet store insurance, the cost and best pet shop insurance companies.

 Pet Shop Liability Insurance

-Regardless, despite taking a lot of measures to mitigate the possibility of injuries to customers, pet shops can’t fully prevent accidents from happening.
+despite taking a lot of measures to mitigate the possibility of injuries to customers, pet shops can’t fully prevent accidents from happening.
 And this is why there must be general liability insurance ready and waiting to take care of personal injury claims that require a lot of money to settle at court.
-Here are some examples:

 Here’s a table showing the average cost of slip and fall settlement based on the type of injury the plaintiff sustained: